Marco112358/pwrIPOR_delegation/README.md

 1. If I have pwrIPOR and multiple different staked ipTokens, what percentage should I delegate my pwrIPOR to each staked ipToken?
 2. If I want to add or remove money from my pwrIPOR or staked ipTokens, how can I do it to maximize my APR?

 When you run the 'main.py' file, a locally hosted Dash gets created as the front end.
+Some calculations take time, this is an optimizer that needs to run, just wait for the page to update.
 There are 5 parameters you can edit.

 1. Input ipUSDC Amount - this is the current amount of ipUSDC you own and stake (or are planning on staking) to IPOR's Liquidity Mining Program